 You at 31 weeks pregnant

 The ligaments around your pelvis are softening and stretching, getting ready for birth.
 The way you walk might change as your centre of gravity shifts.
 This is normal.
-For safety and comfort, wearing high heels isn’t a good idea.
+For safety and comfort, it might be time to shelve your favourite high heels.

 If you’re thinking about a birth plan, now might be a good time to do one.